Newtown, New South Wales: Buses

 Transdev John Holland and Transit Systems operate buses through Newtown.
 The trams were replaced by bus services that inherited the old route numbers – 422, 426, 428 – and follow the old tram routes that run along King Street and Enmore Road, going inwards to the city and outwards to Tempe, Dulwich Hill and Canterbury, respectively.
 Since then the 423 service from the city to Kingsgrove Bus Depot via Newtown has been added.
 There is also the 352 service that goes east through Surry Hills to Bondi Junction and the 370 service running north to the University of Sydney and Glebe Point and south-east to the University of New South Wales and Coogee.

 Education

 In the 1990s, Newtown High School was chosen by the NSW Department of Education as the site for a new specialised performing arts high school, which would combine traditional academic subjects with music and theatrical performance education.
 The school was renamed Newtown High School of the Performing Arts.
 Prior to becoming Newtown High School, it was Newtown Junior Technical School (the "tech") that educated boys from 1st Year to 3rd Year at the end of which they gained the Intermediate Certificate unless they had already left school at the age of 15.
 Girls of the same age group were educated in the southern part of Newtown Public School.
-The primary public school was segregated with the boys part facing Newman St opposite the tannery works that often omitted obnoxious odours.'
+The primary public school was segregated with the boys part facing Newman St opposite the tannery works that often emitted obnoxious odours.'
 (From "Prior to...odours" it is based on personal knowledge through living in Newtown and attending those schools.)